helgestein/helao-pub/readme.md

 # HELAO public repository :robot: :rocket: :handshake: :woman_scientist: :man_scientist:

-HELAO deploys Hierachical Experimental Laboratory Automation and Orchestration The idea behind this project is that we wanted to deploy active learning to different devices located in our laboratory and to others and even to many instruments running in parallel.
-To to this we utilized [fastAPI](https://fastapi.tiangolo.com/), a web framework that allows the facile developement of APIs.
+HELAO deploys Hierachical Experimental Laboratory Automation and Orchestration

+The project aims to deploy active learning to different devices located in our laboratory and beyond, enabling parallel opeation of various instruments.
+We utilized [fastAPI](https://fastapi.tiangolo.com/), a web framework that allows the facile developement of APIs.
 This project originated at Caltech and KIT and was later further advanced at TUM.

-You may find the publicaton [here](https://doi.org/10.1002/admi.202101987)
+You may find the original publication [here](https://doi.org/10.1002/admi.202101987)

 The hdf5 files created during a simulated active learning run both in parallel and sequential instrument operation can be found [here](https://doi.org/10.6084/m9.figshare.16798177.v1)